Blog

 Wayne County, Missouri is in USDA Hardiness Zone 7a.
 The average last spring frost is April 6 and first fall frost is November 1.

-Wayne County County sits in USDA Zone 7a.
+Wayne County sits in USDA Zone 7a.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Wayne County County's climate?
+Can Hydrangeas grow in Wayne County's climate?

 🌱